Gambling Addiction Therapy & Counselling

 Free Initial Consultations for Gambling Addictions

-We offer all prospective clients an initial consultation to discuss your Gambling Addiction prior to commencing any treatment plans.
+We offer all prospective clients free initial consultations to discuss your Gambling Addiction prior to commencing any treatment plans.

 The consultation is free and lasts around 50 minutes.